avril-affine/equation-to-latex/README.md

 - code/model.py: The neural network used for symbol recognition.
 - code/Latex2Code.py: The class to put together the symbols to a latex code string.
+- webapp/: Folder containing code to launch a Flask webapp.